tjkemp/tennis-example/Report.md

 - Replay buffer size is 1e5
 - No weight decay

-The learning rate is and tau are bigger than in training Reacher environment in the previous project.
+The learning rate is, and tau have larger values than in training Reacher environment in the previous project.

 In contrast to the chosen parameters, the paper uses a larger layer sizes, and batch size of 64 for low dimensional problems.